jancarloviray/scalable-maintainable-css/README.md

 - [OOCSS](http://oocss.org/)
 - [BEM](http://bem.github.io/bem-method/html/all.en.html)

-## Things to think about while developing...
+## Things to think about...

-These are things that should go through your mind as you develop and make decisions.
-Some of these items may conflict with each other.
-Also, depending on the size and life of the project, some may or may not even be relevant.
+These are things that should go through your mind as you develop and make decisions on your architecture.
+Granted, some of these items may conflict with each other.
+Depending on the size and life of the project, some may be more or not at all relevant.

 - How easy is it to navigate through the CSS project and find what you want?
 - How easy is it to modify an element?
 Will it conflict with other elements?
 Is there too much ceremonies?